| List of historic valves in the ase-museoedelpro collection |

 | 10AL1 |

-'Sutton tube'.
-It shows a flat repeller, such as in the
+experimental prototype in order to improve the 'Sutton tube'.
+It shows a flat repeller, such as in the WE 707A

-in the new S-band klystron family, as in the CV238.
+S-band klystron family, as in the CV238.

 Second half of 1941. |